From Races to Ethnobiogeny?

 - what Harpending’s own work on the acceleration of human genomic change could mean for anthropology.

 In an off-blog e-mail, Harpending told me to can the “professor” talk, saying only first-year undergraduates call him that, and insisted on the professional importance of blogging.
-I don’t disagree, but I maintain deference is in order.
-By his own account, Harpending has been reading these kinds of articles for forty years–and one of my main points has been to indeed take account of anthropological work on human variation that has both a deep tradition and contemporary vibrance.
+I don’t disagree, but I maintained deference was in order.
+By his own account, Harpending had been reading these kinds of articles for forty years–and one of my main points has been to indeed take account of anthropological work on human variation that has both a deep tradition and contemporary vibrancy.
 I begin with that work.

 Is there anything new in Race Reconciled?

-I am approaching these issues as an interested and engaged observer, but not as an insider to the subfield.
+I approach these issues as an interested and engaged observer, but not as an insider to the subfield.
 The following articles struck me as especially pertinent:

 - John H. Relethford’s Race and global patterns of phenotypic variation may not be new.
 However, it is wonderfully clear and concise, with ideal language for undergraduates.
 Relethford deals both with skin color as completely clinal, and then craniometrics where more clustering is apparent, but nevertheless affirms race is a “a culturally constructed label that crudely and imprecisely describes real variation” (2009:20).